oneshot1080/XXX_Qrscanner/README.md

 # Setting up
 1, Have python installed from https://python.org and added to path.
 2, Download ngrok at https://ngrok.com/download and sign up a new account.
 Then, add ngrok to path (If you do not know how to add ngrok to path, it is in the end of this document).
-Open ngrok and type "ngrok config add-authtoken <token>"
+Open ngrok in a terminal (cmd/ Windows PS) and type "ngrok config add-authtoken $your-token$" (Your token should be found in the page when you first log in to ngrok)
 3, Open the folder where this project is located.
-Open a terminal (cmd/ Windows PS) and type "pip install -r requirements.txt", after installation finished, close the terminal.
+Open a terminal and type "pip install -r requirements.txt", after installation finished, close the terminal.

 # From this step, no need to repeat the above steps
 4, Open a terminal (same folder as the project) and type "ngrok http 5500"